How To Make A Trailer Wider

 2. If you are simply connecting existing crossmembers, after cutting, the new additional portions must be overlapped for good strong welds.

 3. Create a new “flat” trailer bed.
-Be sure, when cross member connections are made, that the new resulting members are straight, square and planer.
+Be sure, with new cross member connections, that the new resulting members are straight, square and planer.
 Techniques like sistering the cross members are very appropriate here.

 4. Straight Tongue Split Trailer Frame to Add WidthSome additional thought must go into the tongue area.

-• A “V” tongue can also be split then extended to achieve the “V” again, but be careful that the tongue doesn’t get too long.
+• A “V” tongue can also be split then extended to achieve the “V” again, but be careful that the tongue does not get too long as the trailer gets wider.

 • Optionally, the tongue tubes can come off, then reattach (with modifications) after the width change.